 - They trust your opinion.

+We humans tend to rely on “tried, tested and trusted”.
+As a marketer, your goal should be to build trust amongst your customers.
 Pepper and Rogers, in THE ONE TO ONE FUTURE articulated the entire field of customer relationship management.
 He says that there are four types of customers-

 Marketing is about keeping these loyal customers.
 For they will often be happy to spend more money with you.